dolox/fallback/README.md

 `options`
 - Expects parameter to be an object.
-- `callback` must be a function, which will return a success and failure object as individual parameters. ex: function(success, failed)
 - `shim` ability to set libraries to wait in line for other libraries to finish loading.

+`callback`
+- Must be a function, which will return a success and failure object as individual parameters. ex: function(success, failed)

 ```javascript
 fallback.load({